-- All joints must be fully welded by a competent welder with all welds being of good external appearance and remain un-ground using the TIG or MIG process with the 4130 filler wire, for chrome Molly. - Joints should be preheated and welded in 90-degree increments to avoid brittleness.
-(Chrome Molly) - 3.
+- 1. All joints must be fully welded by a competent welder with all welds being of good external appearance and remain un-ground using the TIG or MIG process with the 4130 filler wire, for chrome Moly. - 2.
+Joints should be preheated and welded in 90-degree increments to avoid brittleness.
+(Chrome Moly) - 3.
 Tube must be contoured and shaped for a close fit prior to welding. - 4.
-Tubes cannot be flattened in order to make a joint. - All bracing bars should be of straight tube between attachment points.
+Tubes cannot be flattened in order to make a joint.